Table of Contents

 - Stress relief

-- Stage four: Deep sleep with R.E.M. cycles
+- Stage 4: deep sleep with R.E.M. cycles

 Sleep occurs in cycles.
-For a healthy person with a normal daily routine, each sleep cycle typically lasts about 70 to 110 minutes.
+For a healthy person with a normal daily routine, each sleep cycle typically lasts about 70–110 minutes.

 The cyclical nature of sleep means that stages 2 through 4 are repeated several times every night.
 The frequency of such repetitions depends on the total duration of one’s sleep.
 Normally, an individual experiences 4–7 of these repetitions per night.
 The sleep cycle always ends with a phase of R.E.M. sleep.
 As the number of sleep cycles an individual experiences during the night increases, deep-sleep phases become shorter while R.E.M. cycles become longer.